joseph/faraday_simulation/README.md

 your stub block.

 For more complex routes, you can define the stub with a regular expression.
-Any regex group (you know, parenthesized pattern) in the matching regex will be placed in env[:segments].
+Any regex group in the matching regex will be placed in `env[:segments]`.
 For example:

     stub.get(/\/foo\/([A-Z]+)\//) { |env|
       [200, {}, "Segment is #{env[:segments][0]}"]